Heading to Jakarta? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Previously known as Sunda Kalepa, it was renamed Jakarta by the Japanese.

-- It was the de facto capital of the Dutch East Indies in the 1800s.
+- Was the de facto capital of the Dutch East Indies in the 1800s.

 - Nickname: The Big Durian.